I‘ve had several different mobile providers over the years, and for the most part, I’ve been pretty happy with all of them.

 When the screen on my old phone cracked recently, I decided that I wanted to find a plan that cost just a little bit less.

-I was only paying $20/month for phone service previously, but I was able to find a new mobile phone provider that would cut that monthly cost in half for similar service!
+I was only paying $20/month for phone service previously, but I was able to find a new mobile phone provider that would cut that monthly cost by 65% for a similar service!

 The new provider that I’m trying?
 Tello Mobile.

 I’ve written a lot of content on this site about how to cut your regular recurring expenses by switching to providers that give comparable service for a lower price.